 Surely you know the case more than well enough.
 Managers are running from appointment to appointment.
 As a good assistant, you have repeatedly made productive suggestions for improvement and even suggested canceling one or two meetings.

-Here is what else you can think of to become the most efficient diary planner:
+Here is what else you can think of to become the most efficient scheduler:

 Create a routine: This is where you block specific times for specific activities for your executive.
 This way when they review their calendar every morning, they know exactly what they’re doing and how much time will be spent on each task or meeting.
 These blocks should be at the same time every day.